Investigators expose global soccer fixing scam

 ($1 = 0.7301 euros)

-(Reporting By Thomas Escritt; Editing by Janet McBride, David Stamp and Giles Elgood)
+(Reporting By Thomas Escritt; Editing by Janet McBride, David Stamp and Giles Elgood, Martin Howell)